uptonking/note4yaoo/lib-saas-strapi-examples.md

   - Add `react-icon` as custom field to your content type.
 - https://github.com/rgomeztinoco/strapi-plugin-heroicons-field /202311/js
   - Strapi plugin.
 Adds a heroicon picker custom field to your content types.
-  - Don't need to install any frontend library - it returns the SVG code of the icon and the name as a stringyfied JSON
+  - Don't need to install any frontend library - it returns the SVG code of the icon and the name as a stringified JSON

 - https://github.com/play14team/strapi-plugin-map-field /202311/js
   - plugin allows to add a Mapbox map custom field in your content-types.